galaxyproject/ansible-galaxy/README.md

 - `galaxy_admin_email_to`: If set, email this address when Galaxy has been updated.
 Assumes mail is properly configured on the managed host.
 - `galaxy_admin_email_from`: Address to send the aforementioned email from.
+- `galaxy_errordocs_dir`: If set, install Galaxy-styled HTTP 413 and 502 error documents under this directory.
+The 502 message uses nginx server side includes to allow administrators to create a custom message in `~/maint` when Galaxy is down. nginx must be configured separately to serve these error documents.
+- `galaxy_errordocs_server_name` (default: Galaxy): used to display the message "`galaxy_errdocs_server_name` cannot be reached" on the 502 page.
+- `galaxy_errordocs_prefix` (default: `/error`): Web-side path to the error document root.

 Dependencies
 ------------